Muskan2025/Muskan2025/README.md

 # Hi, I'm Muskan Garg! 👩‍💻

 🎓 **Passionate Frontend Developer | MERN Stack Enthusiast | Problem Solver**
 Hi there!
 I'm Muskan, a final-year B.Tech Computer Science student at the Institute of Engineering and Technology, Lucknow.
 I'm driven by my passion for building impactful and user-friendly web applications.
-I specialize in front-end development and enjoy crafting seamless user experiences with modern technologies.
+I specialize in back-end development and enjoy crafting seamless user experiences with modern technologies.

 ### 🚀 What I'm Currently Exploring:
-- React.js and Node.js for full-stack development.
+- Java and Spring Boot for Backend development.
 - Advanced Data Structures and Algorithms.

 ### 💡 Learning Focus: